 Our income taxes expense is derived primarily from income generated from the sales and lease of our Deep TMS systems from our U.S. subsidiary.
-During the years ended December 31, 2020 and 2019, we did not record an income tax benefit related to our current and carryforward losses for tax purposes as a valuation allowance was established for all deferred tax assets as utilization is not probable due to our cumulative net loss position.
+During the year ended December 31, 2021, the Company recorded deferred tax assets in respect of temporary differences in the U.S. subsidiary.